-ISAV HPRdel with sequence identical to the vaccine virus strain was detected in one hatchery.
-The fish were vaccinated about six weeks before sampling.
-The use of vaccines containing ISAV HPRdel may give a positive PCR- reaction due to the vaccine strain, and should be kept in mind especially when detecting ISAV HPRdel in samples from hatcheries.
+The use of vaccines containing ISAV HPRdel may give a positive PCR-reaction due to the vaccine strain.
+This should be kept in mind when detecting ISAV HPRdel in samples from hatcheries.

-Several ISAV HPR0-positive hatcheries have in recent years delivered smolt to sea sites with ISA outbreaks shortly after sea transfer, where the ISAV HPRdel at the sea site was found to be identical or closely related to the ISAV HPR0 detected in the respective hatchery based on sequences for segment 5 and segment 6 (Sommerset et al., 2023).
+Several ISAV HPR0-positive hatcheries have in recent years delivered smolt to sea sites with ISA outbreaks shortly after sea transfer, and the ISAV HPRdel at the sea site was found to be identical or closely related to the ISAV HPR0 detected in the respective hatchery based on sequences for segment 5 and segment 6 (Sommerset et al., 2024).
 This suggests that ISAV HPR0 screening should be an important component of risk management measures in Norwegian hatcheries.
 The absence of a national overview of ISAV HPR0 detections makes it difficult to study and understand the actual level of risk posed by ISAV HPR0 presence in hatcheries.